mattrussell2/gradescope-autograder/README.md

 Note that `tuftscs/gradescope-docker:` is required at the start of the value.
 This will be the tag that is uploaded to Dockerhub; Gradescope will need it to know where to find the Docker container to run the autograder.

 ### `DOCKERCREDS`
 If you have a 'pro' account on Dockerhub, create your own access token and put it here - note that you'll need to add `gradescopeecs` as a private collaborator to the repository on Dockerhub.
-If you don't have a `pro` account, reach out to me at `mrussell@cs.tufts.edu`, and I'll send you the DOCKERCREDS.
+If you don't have a `pro` account, (and you're at Tufts) reach out to me at `mrussell@cs.tufts.edu`, and I'll send you the DOCKERCREDS.
 Note!!
 This access token must be kept private; to that end, please keep your course autograding repository private.